Kurumgram

-Kurumgram is an old village located in Nalhati I CD Block in Rampurhat subdivision of Birbhum district in West Bengal State of India.
+Kurumgram is an old village located in Nalhati I community development block in the Rampurhat subdivision of Birbhum district in West Bengal, a state of India.

 Geography

-Total geographical area of Kurumgram village is 4.04 km^{2} and it is the 15th largest village by area in the sub district.
-Kurumgram's elevation / altitude is 40 meters above sea level.
-Time Zone- Indian Standard Time(IST) (GMT+5:30).
+The total geographical area of Kurumgram village is 4.04 km^{2} and it is the 15th largest village by area in the sub district.
+Kurumgram is located at an altitude is 40 meters above sea level.
+The time zone is Indian Standard Time (GMT+5:30).

-Kurumgram is located 60 km towards north from District headquarters Suri, Birbhum.
-10 km from Nalhati town, 13 km from Rampurhat, 225 km from State capital Kolkata.
+Kurumgram is located 60 km north of the district headquarters of Suri, Birbhum.
+It is also 10 km from Nalhati town, 13 km from Rampurhat, and 225 km from the state capital Kolkata.
 The other cities nearby are Sainthia (45 km), Baharampur (60 km) and Bolpur (80 km).
 The Tarapith Tara Maa Temple is near to Kurumgram (22 km).
-The historic Lalbagh & Murshidabad are also not very far from Kurumgram (65 km).
+The historic Lalbagh and Murshidabad are also not very far from Kurumgram (65 km).

 The nearby villages of Kurumgram are Kanupara, Sardha, Mehegram, Tejhati, Bujung, Dharampur, Barla, Raghunathpur, Gayta, Belun, Sadashibpur, Kanaipur etc.